benedetta-mariani/Mariani_et_al_2026-Plos_Comp_Bio/README.md

-Code to reproduce the results of **"Whisker stimulation reinforces a resting-state network in the barrel cortex: nested oscillations and avalanches"** by Mariani et al, to be published in Plos Comp Bio 2026.
+Code to reproduce the results of [**"Whisker stimulation reinforces a resting-state network in the barrel cortex: nested oscillations and avalanches"**](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1014521) by Mariani et al, published in PLOS Computational Biology, 2026.

 The data used will be available through the **Zenodo link** that will be provided here prior to publication.